ReactiveBayes/Rocket.jl/docs/src/getting-started.md

 ))
 ```

-You can also use a special macro which is defined for some operators to produce an optimized versions of some operations on observables without using the callbacks.
+You can also use a special macro which is defined for some operators to produce an optimized version of some operations on observables, without using the callbacks.

 ```Julia
 @CreateMapOperator("SquaredInt", Int, Int, (d) -> d ^ 2)
 squared_int_values = source_of_int_values |> SquaredIntMapOperator()
 ```

-Here some performance comparison of using different approaches with Observable of 1000 integers and `StoreActor`.
+Below is a performance comparison between different approaches, with an Observable of 1000 integers and a `StoreActor`.

 |   _  | Using regular array | Using macro generated map operator | Using lambda based map operator |
 |------|---------------------|------------------------------------|---------------------------------|